With literally thousands of granite colors to choose from it's easy to find a shade that suits your style and kitchen

 Blue and purple are vibrant and energetic.
 Darker reds and plums are cozy and romantic and greens can be casual or formal depending on the shade you choose.

-You'll find granite and marble colors ranging from soft beige to golden brown, light pinks to rich corals, greens of all shades, blacks, whites, and blues.
+Granite and marble colors range from soft beige to golden brown, light pinks to rich corals, greens of all shades, blacks, whites, and blues.
 Use our granite color selector below to search for your perfect color.

 However, if your tastes run toward the more dramatic and exotic granite colors or marble colors, go for it!
 After all, the countertops are for you to love and enjoy and very often it's the unique that commands a premium upon resale.

-Also, keep in mind that it is generally better to minimize the number of different elements you combine in a design and choose those that share common features in order to create a unified theme.
+Minimizing the number of different elements you combine in a design choosing those that share common features will help create a unified theme.
 But you can still mix and match texture, pattern and color.
 Get some great tips on choosing interior design colors.

 For example, you could combine a polished granite countertop with a tumbled marble backsplash and a slate floor.
 Use a polished finish on one surface and honed on another.
 Or mix a dramatic pattern with a simple one.
 The idea is to create a harmonious balance.

 Granite colors are so interesting because of the variety in the pattern.
 Generally there is a flecked or pebbled appearance, but even when highly structured the quartz, crystals and minerals that make up the "flecks and pebbles" vary in size and density.

 Many other granite colors lack a consistent arrangement of the crystals and other elements and are said to have movement in their pattern.